rlbisbe/metrics/README.md

 For V2: Difference between months, in percentage.

 # API:
-The idea is to offer an API in different programming languages (PHP and .net as first-class)

-Also, provide a common Json that will be interpreted by the system.
+Provide a common Json that will be interpreted by the system.